Education in China

-Education in China is primarily managed by the state-run public education system, which falls under the Ministry of Education.
+Education in the People's Republic of China is primarily managed by the state-run public education system, which falls under the Ministry of Education.
 All citizens must attend school for a minimum of nine years, known as nine-year compulsory education, which is funded by the government.
+This is included in the 6.46 trillion Yuan budget.

-Compulsory education includes six years of primary education, typically starting at the age of six and finishing at the age of twelve, followed by three years of junior secondary education (there is a mix up in translation with middle school and secondary school so a lot of people think middle school is the entire 6 years of secondary school when it's just the first 3).
-Middle schooling is followed by three years of high school, by the end of which secondary education is completed.
-Laws in China regulating the system of education include the Regulation on Academic Degrees, the Compulsory Education Law, the Teachers Law, the Education Law, the Law on Vocational Education, and the Law on Higher Education.
+Compulsory education includes six years of elementary school, typically starting at the age of six and finishing at the age of twelve, followed by three years of middle school and three years of high school.

 In 2020, the Ministry of Education reported an increase of new entrants of 34.4 million students entering compulsory education, bringing the total number of students who attend compulsory education to 156 million.

 In 1985, the government abolished tax-funded higher education, requiring university applicants to compete for scholarships based on their academic capabilities.
 In the early 1980s, the government allowed the establishment of the first private institution of higher learning, thus increasing the number of undergraduates and people who hold doctoral degrees from 1995 to 2005.

-In 2003, central and local governments in China supported 1,552 institutions of higher learning (colleges and universities), along with their 725,000 professors and 11 million students.
 Chinese investment in research and development has grown by 20 percent per year since 1999, exceeding $100 billion in 2011.
 As many as 1.5 million science and engineering students graduated from Chinese universities in 2006.
-By 2008, China had published 184,080 papers in recognized international journals—a seven-fold increase from 1996.
+By 2008, China had published 184,080 papers in recognized international journals – a seven-fold increase from 1996.
 In 2017, China surpassed the U.S. with the highest number of scientific publications.
-In 2021, there were 3,012 universities and colleges (see List of universities in China) in China, and 147 National Key Universities, which are considered to be part of an elite group Double First Class universities accounted for approximately 4.6% of all higher education institutions in China.
+In 2021, there were 3,012 universities and colleges (see List of universities in China) in China, and 147 National Key Universities, which are considered to be part of an elite group Double First Class universities, accounted for approximately 4.6% of all higher education institutions in China.

 China has also been a top destination for international students and as of 2013, China was the most popular country in Asia for international students and ranked third overall among countries.
 China is now the leading destination globally for Anglophone African students and is host of the second largest international students population in the world.
-There were 26 Chinese universities on lists of the global top 200 in the 2022 Academic Ranking of World Universities, behind only the United States in terms of the overall representation.
+As of 2024, there were 18 Chinese universities on lists of the global top 200 behind only the United States and the United Kingdom in terms of the overall representation in the Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU+QS+ THE).